All Products

 The maximum number of versions to return.
 The default value is 1.

-• If the number of data versions that meet the filter condition exceeds the specified maximum number of versions, the specified number of versions are returned in descending order of timestamp.
+• If more versions meet the filter condition than the specified maximum, results are returned in descending order of timestamp.

 timeRange (Optional)